ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/infinite-scrolling/index.md

 ## Specify Selectable Rows

-It is also possible to specify which rows can be selected via the `gridOptions.isRowSelectable()` callback function.
+It is also possible to specify which rows can be selected via the `gridOptions.isRowSelectable(node)` callback function.

+<api-documentation source='grid-callbacks/callbacks.json' section='callbacks' names='["isRowSelectable"]' config='{"overrideBottomMargin":"1rem"}'></api-documentation>

 For instance if we only wanted to allow rows where the `data.country` property is the 'United States' we could implement the following: